 Profectus Brazilian Jiu-Jitsu Academy (formerly Brentwood BJJ) offers Middle Tennessee’s Ultimate Mixed Martial Arts and Fitness experience.
 Our diverse group of expert instructors draw from hands-on experience and years of martial arts training to bring out the best in their students, whether in competition, self-defense or fitness.
 Proficient, personable and professional, our instructors are crucial to making training with us an unparalleled martial arts experience.

 With a diverse group of in-house and visiting instructors, Profectus BJJ’s talent pool is always growing.
 Whether you want to compete in Jiu-Jitsu, Grappling, or Mixed Martial Arts, Get in Shape, Learn Self-Defense or just have some fun, Profectus Brazilian Jiu-Jitsu instructors can help you achieve your goals.

 Click on the names below to read each instructor's bio.

 Jeremy Akin, Professor

-Jeremy is the head instructor at Brentwood Brazilian Jiu-Jitsu.
+Jeremy is the head instructor at Profectus Brazilian Jiu-Jitsu (formerly Brentwood BJJ).
 He started his training in martial arts at the age of 16.
 Initially, Jeremy focused on stand up styles such as Muay Thai.